Careers360 Logo

 • Types of frame of reference:

-1. Inertial frame of reference- A-frame which is at rest or moving with uniform velocity along with a
+1. Inertial frame of reference- A frame that is at rest or moving with uniform velocity along a

 straight line.